Flag of South Carolina: Origin of the crescent

 William Moultrie states in his memoirs: "A little time after we were in possession of Fort Johnson, it was thought necessary to have a flag for the purpose of signals: (as there was no national or state flag at that time) I was desired by the council of safety to have one made, upon which, as the state troops were clothed in blue, and the fort was garrisoned by the first and second regiments, who wore a silver crescent on the front of their caps; I had a large blue flag made with a crescent in the dexter corner, to be in uniform with the troops ..."

 Moultrie's original design placed the crescent vertically, with the opening directing upward.
 The 1860s flag also shows the crescent with upward pointing cusps.
 However, in 1910—for reasons that he did not document—Alexander Samuel Salley Jr., secretary of the state's Historical Commission, angled the crescent to its current orientation.

 Design standardization

 While the flag invariably includes a white palmetto and crescent design on a blue background, state law since 1940 has not provided "specifications for the shape, size, design or placement" of the symbols, or the exact color of the background.
 As a result, flags from different manufacturers may have different appearances.
 A committee of the South Carolina Senate held a hearing on the issue in January 2018 but did not immediately advance a bill to standardize the design.

 A standardized design was revealed in 2020 but was immediately met with major backlash from the public for its perceived poor design and aesthetics.
-Two other designs were then proposed, one of which will become the official standardized version.
+Two other designs were then proposed, one of which will possibly become the official standardized version.
+However, as of 2023, legislation has been procedurally roadblocked, with State Senator Brad Hutto being a core oppositional force to design standardization.

+The standardization of the flag would make Pantone 282 C the official shade of indigo to be used on the flag.

+Historical design variations

+Reception

+The South Carolina state flag is considered by flag experts as one of the top state flags in the United States.